boxyhq/jackson-examples/apps/hasura-nextjs/README.md

 Now you can open the demo app at [http://localhost:3366/](http://localhost:3366/) and start playing with the app.

+### Configure Azure AD (Optional)

+You can optionally configure Azure AD to send a `role` along with the user profile and use it as the value for `x-hasura-role` in the claims.

 ### Configure Okta (Optional)

-You can optionally configure Okta to demonstrate how to pass `groups` along with user profile and use it as value for `x-hasura-role` in the claims.
+You can optionally configure Okta to demonstrate how to pass `groups` along with user profile and use it as the value for `x-hasura-role` in the claims.

 Read more about [How to define and configure a custom SAML attribute statement](https://support.okta.com/help/s/article/How-to-define-and-configure-a-custom-SAML-attribute-statement?language=en_US)